SoftwareAG/webmethods-api-control-plane/articles/documentation/developing-agent.md

 The article explains the details about writing/developing an agent for API runtimes to connect to API Control Plane using the REST APIs provided by Control Plane.

 > **Note:** The existing Control Plane REST APIs and data models are closely coupled with webMethods API Gateway.
-In future releases, they will be made more generic such that it will seamless for the other API runtimes to connect to API Control Plane in a standardized way.
+In future releases, they will be made more generic such that it will be seamless for the other API runtimes to connect to API Control Plane in a standardized way.

 ## Required agent functionalities